cloud-gov/product/.github/ISSUE_TEMPLATE/platform-ops-member-onboarding.md

 ## Platform-Ops-specific items

+### Machine admin rights

+In order to install development tools on your Mac, you will need to request local admin rights by [submitting a ServiceDesk ticket](https://docs.google.com/document/d/1xepZsh83lxPDykrb1NXoeHxj8m78qsdW-9KqzO_CHOQ/edit) using [this justification](https://docs.google.com/document/d/1YGid3pTji5W_M9RuF1GDf614BVkLIRDmSrt1tDbej-o/edit).
+If you're unable to create a ticket for yourself, your onboarding buddy can create one for you.

 ### Cloud Operations account management

 _Note: These are all contingent on completing the GSA Mandatory Cyber Security and Privacy Training first.
 AWS user names should be identical across accounts so that permissions can be correctly managed by Terraform._